 - SBA International Trade: This program can provide financial assistance to businesses that want to grow and develop export markets.
 This includes financing facilities and equipment for goods or services that will be used in international trade.

-4. SBA CAPLine Loans
+5. SBA CAPLine loans

 Rates & Terms | |

-Maximum Interest Rates |
+Maximum interest rates |

 |

-Maximum Loan Amount | $5 million |
+Maximum loan amount | $5 million |

-Repayment Term | 10 years |
+Repayment term | 10 years |

-Funding Speed | 30 to 90+ days |
+Funding speed | 30 to 90+ days |

-Examples of Allowable Uses |
+Examples of allowable uses |

 |